giacomo270197/giacomo270197.github.io/assets/posts/Zero2Automated/FirstStage.md

 print(decoded.join(""))
 ```

 If we keep single stepping through the sample, we see that it immediately resolves calls to `FindResourceA`, `LoadResource`, `SizeOfResource`, and `LockResource`.
-This confirms our initial hypothesis about something interesing lying the the rcdata resource we found.
+This confirms our initial hypothesis about something interesing lying in the rcdata resource we found.

 After loading the resource, the sample resolves `VirtualAlloc`, and it uses it to allocate a region of 4096 bytes in its own memory.
 If we keep an eye on the return address of `VirtualAlloc`, we can see that it soon gets filled with random looking data.